Jianshu-L/PreProcess/DriverScrew/README.md

 read_omega_depth.py: read depth records for each channel of all days, save as validDepth.csv

 read_omega_records.py: add BrainArea to DriverRecord.csv and save as DriverRecord.pkl

+conclude_omega_neuralData.py: conclusion omega neural data, the number of units for each brain area
 # archive
 Check_Records_Before_20210628.m: check whether Omega big table has bug